-The Board has considered and support the principles and recommendations of the AIC Code published in February 2019.
-The AIC code addresses the principles and provisions set out in the UK Corporate Governance Code (the "UK Code") as well as setting out additional provisions on issues that are of specific relevance to investment companies.
+The Board of CT UK High Income Trust PLC has considered and supports the principles and provisions of the AIC Code published in 2019.
+The AIC code addresses the principles and provisions set out in the UK Corporate Governance Code published in 2018 (the 'UK Code') as well as setting out additional provisions on issues that are of specific relevance to investment companies.
 There are also two main differences.
 In the AIC Code, both the nine year limit on chair tenure and the restriction on the chair of the Board being a member of the Audit Committee have been removed.

-John Evans was appointed to the Board on 8 May 2013 and then as Chairman on 9 July 2019.
-Therefore, having served on the Board for more than nine years, he retired following the conclusion of the AGM on 20 July 2022.
-Following John Evans' retirement, Andrew Watkins was then appointed Chairman.
-Andrew Watkins was appointed to the Board on 29 June 2017 and has therefore served for less than nine years.
-The tenure policy relating to the Directors, which includes the Chairman, is set out on page 30.
+Andrew Watkins was appointed to the Board on 29 June 2017 and then as Chairman on 20 July 2022 and has therefore served for less than nine years.
+None of the Directors standing for re-election at the forthcoming AGM has served in excess of nine years.
+The tenure policy relating to the Directors, which includes the Chairman, is set out on page 29.